navi004/BlueQuery/README.md

 # BlueQuery

-Backend logic and codes for the **BlueQuery SIH2026** project — an intelligent oceanographic data assistant powered by AI agents.
+Backend logic and code for the **BlueQuery SIH2026** project — an intelligent oceanographic data assistant powered by AI agents.

 ## 📋 Overview